Case study: Youth group sponsors and the male stripper

 Afterword: Some Guidelines

 When church leaders learn about a questionable moral decision made by leading members, it's crucial to approach the situation with wisdom, compassion, and a commitment to upholding the values and principles of the faith community.
-Here are some guidelines to that may be helpful:
+Here are some guidelines that may be helpful:

 Using guidelines like these can help you navigate challenging situations with integrity and compassion while also staying committed to upholding the moral and ethical standards of the faith community.